ocairncross/hpc-docs/guides/conda-environment.md

 ### Other Channels
 Other channels are available such as:
+- `bioconda` — bioinformatics and genomics software
-- `nvidia` – GPU-accelerated libraries
+- `nvidia` — GPU-accelerated libraries
-- `pytorch` – official PyTorch packages
+- `pytorch` — official PyTorch packages

 These channels should be used as needed on a case-by-case basis.
 In most cases, the required packages can be found on `conda-forge`, but certain specialized packages may only be available in specific channels.

+> [!NOTE]
-> [!NOTE] Installing packages, such as GPU-accelerated libraries, can usually be
+> Installing packages, such as GPU-accelerated libraries, can usually be
 > done using the `conda-forge` channel.
 A specialised chanel such as `nvidia`,
 > should be used when there is a special need to do so.